CGNS/HDF5 - An HPC implementation#

 H5T_NATIVE_CHAR |

 The node ID is a unique identifier assigned to each existing node by HDF5 when the file containing it is opened, and to new nodes as they are created.
 SLL inquiries generally return node IDs as a result and accept node IDs as input.
 By building a table of IDs, calling software can subsequently access specific nodes without further search.
-The Node ID is real and is not under user control, its lifetime is ended by the closing of the HDF5 file.
+The Node ID is real and not under user control, and its lifetime is ended by closing the HDF5 file.

 Data Type |